jedaademola/mircoservice-poc/README.md

-# springfox-example
+# Microserice POC
+Example project:
-Example project implementing Swagger rest documentation using SpringFox.
+ 1. implementing Swagger rest documentation using SpringFox.
+ 2. Checking Service Health
+ 3. Logging component and use it / plug in VLP service. ( See if log aggregation will make sense or we need extra )